Cyclone1070/docsreader/src/tailwind/markdown/docs/letter-spacing.md

 Use utilities like `tracking-tight` and `tracking-wide` to set the letter spacing of an element:

-tracking-tight

-The quick brown fox jumps over the lazy dog.

-tracking-normal

-The quick brown fox jumps over the lazy dog.

-tracking-wide

-The quick brown fox jumps over the lazy dog.

 ```
 <p class="tracking-tight ...">The quick brown fox ...</p><p class="tracking-normal ...">The quick brown fox ...</p><p class="tracking-wide ...">The quick brown fox ...</p>
 ```